The 10 Best TV Shows About Jail, Prison, and Inmates

 7. The Night Of (2016)

 A criminal defense lawyer's biggest nightmare is a client who talks to the police without their presence.
-"No comment" is music to their ears—a concept that Naz Khan (Riz Ahmed) can't seem to grasp.
+"No comment" is music to their ears—a concept that Naz Khan (played by Riz Ahmed) can't seem to grasp.

-Jack Stone (John Turturro) is Naz's impatient defense attorney who begs Naz to stop spilling details to the cops, regardless of whether he's innocent or guilty.
+Jack Stone (played by John Turturro) is Naz's impatient defense attorney who begs Naz to stop spilling details to the cops, regardless of whether he's innocent or guilty.
 However, his anxious blabbermouth quickly lands him in Riker's Island and awaiting prosecution.

 The Night Of is a taut, polished, and insightful HBO miniseries, loosely based on the original British program Criminal Justice (2008–2009).
 The Night Of won numerous accolades, particularly for its cinematography and clean direction and nail-biting drama.